AcademyCohort6/where-are-we/readme.md

 1. make your change (detailed below) as a commit on the main branch directly - (NOTE: this is bad practice on any later week of the course, but a good way to get started)
 1. push the main branch up to github
 1. check it looks ok when viewed on github!
+1. make and push one more change - strike your name out ~~like this~~ from the list below "Who's next to edit?"
+1. tell the next person in the list it's their turn!

 ### The change to make